 Additionally, we will be teaming up with Climbers of Color to provide an evening community conversation during the three-day course in the Pacific Northwest.
 Climbers of Color is a Washington-based nonprofit that promotes diversity, equity, and inclusion in the climbing and mountaineering community by developing leaders of color.

-The application is now OPEN
+The application is now CLOSED

 This course is designed for anyone who identifies as a Black, Indigenous, Person of Color.
 Anyone who identifies as a person of color can apply.